-The Department of Pathology at the University of Alabama at Birmingham (UAB) is pleased to announce a new recruitment for an additional academic surgical pathologist and/or cytopathologist.
+The Department of Pathology at the University of Alabama at Birmingham (UAB) is pleased to announce new recruitment for additional academic Anatomic Pathologist with expertise in Nephropathology and Cytopathology.
 We are inviting applications from qualified candidates at all ranks for a full-time, tenure earning/tenured position through the Department of Pathology, School of Medicine.
-The candidates should have an M.D. (or M.D., Ph.D.), Board Certification in Anatomic Pathology, and be eligible for a license to practice medicine in Alabama.
-The successful candidate beyond starting Assistant Professors should have a national reputation in academic pathology and a track record of a competitive basic, translational, and/or clinically focused research program.
-Subspecialty expertise will be favorably considered.
+Candidates should have an M.D. (or M.D., Ph.D.), fellowship training in Nephropathology, Board Certification in Cytopathology and Anatomic Pathology, and be eligible for a license to practice medicine in Alabama.
+The successful candidate starting beyond Assistant Professors should have a national reputation in academic pathology and a track record of a competitive basic, translational, and/or clinically focused research program.

 The Cytopathology Section in the Division of Anatomic Pathology includes five faculty members with expertise in all areas of gynecologic and non-gynecologic cytopathology including an extremely active EUS-FNA service.
 Approximately 25,000 samples are reported out each year and an active Fellowship program is in place.